nervosnetwork/ckb-js-vm/README.md

 # ckb-js-vm

-A JavaScript/TypeScript runtime environment for CKB-VM, built by adapting [QuickJS](https://bellard.org/quickjs/).
+A JavaScript runtime environment for CKB-VM, built by adapting [QuickJS](https://bellard.org/quickjs/).
 This project consists of two main components:

 1. **ckb-js-vm**: An on-chain script runtime engine that executes JavaScript code or bytecode
 2. **ckb-js-std**: TypeScript packages providing helper utilities for writing on-chain script